 04/10/2013 Senate Considered in public hearing.

 04/15/2013 Senate Reported favorably as amended.

 04/22/2013 House Referred to Committee on Public Health.

-05/13/2013 House Considered in public hearing; Committee substitute considered in committee; Testimony taken / Registrations recorded; Left pending in committee.
+05/13/2013 House Considered in public hearing; Committee substitute considered; Testimony taken / Registrations recorded; Left pending in Committee.

 | Other Resources|